|Shopsmith Bandsaw Study from www.PatentPlaceUSA.com|

 If you take a look at the illustration at right from the US Patent for the Shopsmith Bandsaw, (Click on it to Biggie Size it) most BS's utilize crowned wheels, like those shown in Fig. 12.
 The idea is that a flat band of steel, if properly made and tensioned will naturally gravitate towards the highest spot on a spinning wheel.
 When running on two crowned wheels the tracking is fine-tuned by tilting the upper wheel forward or back to properly position the high spot.
 Once the blade is properly positioned on the wheels the back-up bearings are brought into position against the back of the blade above an beneath the table to prevent the blade from being pushed off the high spot during the cut.

-On the Shopsmith Bandsaw (SSBS) the lower wheel is flat, and the upper wheel is conical, or cone shaped, as shown in Fig 14.
-In addition to the conical shape the upper wheel is positioned with a backwards tilt.
+On the Shopsmith Bandsaw (SSBS) as it is bade today both the lower and the upper wheels are conical, or cone shaped, as shown in Fig 11.
+In addition to the conical shape the upper wheel is positioned with a slight backwards tilt.
 This design makes the properly tensioned blade run to the back of the wheel; and if there were no back-up bearings, I'm sure the blade would happily escape off the back of the wheel!
 To control this the SSBS has not only a set of back-up bearings above and beneath the table, but there is an additional set of bearings on the upright side of the frame whose only job is to control the blade tracking.
 In fact, this is what Shopsmith rightly calls the "Auto-Track" bearings.

 So this is where the "Tune Your Bandsaw" articles cause their greatest frustration for the SSBS owner.
 First they'll tell you to back-off the back-up bearings and to adjust the tracking until the blade runs centered on the wheels.
 You can't do this on the SSBS.